 Penicillins are generally considered safe.

-Tetracyclines cross the placenta and are concentrated and deposited in fetal bones and teeth, where they combine with Ca and impair development (see Table: Some Drugs With Adverse Effects During Pregnancy); they are not used from the middle to the end of pregnancy.
+Tetracyclines cross the placenta and are concentrated and deposited in fetal bones and teeth, where they combine with calcium and impair development (see table Drugs With Adverse Effects During Pregnancy Some Drugs With Adverse Effects During Pregnancy ); they are not used from the middle to the end of pregnancy.

 Most common maternal infections (eg, UTIs, skin and respiratory tract infections) are usually not serious problems during pregnancy.

 Maternal infections that can damage the fetus include cytomegalovirus infection, herpes simplex virus infection, rubella, toxoplasmosis, hepatitis B, and syphilis.

 Give antibacterials to pregnant patients only when there is strong evidence of a bacterial infection and only if benefits of treatment outweigh risk, which varies by trimester.

 |SITAVIG, Zovirax, Zovirax Cream, Zovirax Ointment, Zovirax Powder, Zovirax Suspension|

 |AK-Chlor, Chloromycetin, Chloroptic, Chloroptic S.O.P., Ocu-Chlor|

 |Flagyl, Flagyl ER, Flagyl RTU, MetroCream, MetroGel, MetroGel Vaginal, MetroLotion, Noritate, NUVESSA, Nydamax, Rosadan, Rozex, Vandazole, Vitazol|